How to Create your Volunteer Program Budget

 Not having a say in your fiscal future puts you at a major disadvantage.
 Even if you don’t have the authority to approve expenditures, you should take an active part in the financial planning process.

-What Should be Included in a Budget for Volunteer Support?
+What Should be Included in a Volunteer Program Budget?

-Whether your plan for revenue and expenses is small or large, includes in-kind resources or is strictly cash-based, or is stand-alone vs. integrated into one or more other departmental budgets, you can create and track your own plan for resource allocation.
+Whether your plan for revenue and expenses is small or large, includes in-kind resources or is strictly cash-based, is stand-alone or integrated into departmental budgets, you can create and track your own plan for resource allocation.

 There are four general cost covered by nonprofit budgets:

 - Direct Costs — Directly related to a specific project or program